Baked kohlrabi fries – a delicious low-carb side dish or a delightful and healthy meal when served together with curry ketchup and a salad or slaw.

 We will start with the curry ketchup recipe, as the curry ketchup will need some time to cool down before you serve it with the kohlrabi fries.

-Step 1: Finely chop the tomatoes and grate the ginger.
+- Step 1: Finely chop the tomatoes and grate the ginger.

-Step 2: Cook the tomatoes, ginger and chili in the oil for about 2 minutes.
+- Step 2: Cook the tomatoes, ginger, and chili in the oil for about 2 minutes.
 Add the vinegar and stir for 1 or 2 minutes until the vinegar reduces.

-Step 3: Add the tomato paste and curry powder, stir well, reduce the heat to medium low and simmer for about 4-5 minutes or until the tomatoes are cooked and the sauce is thicker.
+- Step 3: Add the tomato paste and curry powder, stir well, reduce the heat to medium-low, and simmer for about 4-5 minutes or until the tomatoes are cooked and the sauce is thicker.

-Step 5: Blend the sauce with an immersion blender.
+- Step 5: Blend the sauce with an immersion blender.
 Add 2-3 tablespoons water if you feel that the curry ketchup is too thick.

-Let the curry ketchup cool and serve with the kohlrabi fries.
+- Let the curry ketchup cool and serve with the kohlrabi fries.

-The curry ketchup keeps well in the fridge.
+- The curry ketchup keeps well in the fridge.
 You can keep it in an airtight container (jar) for about a week.

-Step 1: Peel the kohlrabies, slice them and cut the slices into sticks resembling fries.
+- Step 1: Peel the kohlrabies, slice them, and cut the slices into sticks resembling fries.

-Step 2: Place them in small bowl, add the oil and the spices.
+- Step 2: Place them in a small bowl, add the oil and the spices.
 Mix well with your hands, making sure that the kohlrabi fries are thoroughly covered with the oil and the spices.

-Step 4: Bake in the preheated oven for about 15 to 25 minutes according to how thick the sticks are.
+- Step 4: Bake in the preheated oven for about 15 to 25 minutes, according to how thick the sticks are.
 They should still have a bit of a bite at the end of the cooking time.
-Keep an eye on them as well, you don't want them to become too dark.
+Keep an eye on them as well; you don't want them to become too dark.
 Place the kohlrabi fries in a serving bowl and add salt to taste.

-You can also serve the kohlrabi fries as a low-carb side dish for chicken, fish or meat dishes.
+- You can also serve the kohlrabi fries as a low-carb side dish for chicken, fish, or meat dishes.

 Ingredients